 Wrapping It Up

 Think of email response rates as a metric to derive the reason for the lack of success of an email or an email campaign, rather than a performance determiner.
-When you use the average email response rate as a base to improve your future campaigns and individual customer and email performance, you should definitely pay more attention to the factors that improve it.
+When you use the average email response rate as a base to improve your future campaigns and individual customer and email performance, you will definitely witness an improvement in the results you drive.

 We hope this blog would be a great help to avoid ramifications in your next email campaign!